talkowski-lab/rCNV2/analysis/genes/README.md

 All `.png` plots are annotated with a set of loss-of-function constrained genes associated with each HPO code.
 See [`gene curation/`](https://github.com/talkowski-lab/rCNV2/tree/master/data_curation/gene#gene-set-definitions) for more details about these gene sets.

-All plots also feature a horizontal dashed line indicating Bonferroni-corrected significance threshold (P ≤ 2.90x10<sup>-6</sup>) for all 17,263 windows tested.
+All plots also feature a horizontal dashed line indicating Bonferroni-corrected significance threshold (P ≤ 2.90x10<sup>-6</sup>) for all 17,263 genes tested.

 These files are stored in a protected Google Cloud bucket with one subdirectory per HPO group, here:
 ```